IonicaBizau/code-style/README.md

 }
 ```

-## Method and property definitions
+## Method and property definitions :paperclip:
 See the examples below.

 ```js